rcallaby/Learn-Git/Lessons/Part 04 - Collaborating with Remote Repositories/outline.md

-V. Collaborating with Remote Repositories
+# Collaborating with Remote Repositories

-A. Setting up remote repositories (GitHub, GitLab, Bitbucket)
+## Setting up remote repositories (GitHub, GitLab, Bitbucket)

-B. Pushing and pulling changes from remote repositories
+## Pushing and pulling changes from remote repositories

-C. Collaborating with other developers using branches and pull requests
+## Collaborating with other developers using branches and pull requests

-D. Resolving conflicts in remote repositories
+## Resolving conflicts in remote repositories